Herm71/jc-eleventy/src/posts/journey-to-linux.md

 Most of my primary and secondary school years were spent behind an Apple II-series computer.
 [Mavis Beacon](https://en.wikipedia.org/wiki/Mavis_Beacon_Teaches_Typing) taught me to type on the _IIe_ in junior high.
 I learned [BASIC](https://en.wikipedia.org/wiki/Applesoft_BASIC) by typing programs from a big spiral-bound book.
 In high school, I was a fan of [Infocom's](https://en.wikipedia.org/wiki/Mavis_Beacon_Teaches_Typing) text based adventure games like the [Zork Trilogy](https://en.wikipedia.org/wiki/Zork) and [Hitchhiker's Guide to the Galaxy](https://en.wikipedia.org/wiki/The_Hitchhiker%27s_Guide_to_the_Galaxy_(computer_game)) (which also helped me develop my typing chops).
 The first "office suite" I ever used was [AppleWorks](https://en.wikipedia.org/wiki/AppleWorks), with which I wrote all of my high school papers.
 I brought the _IIe_ to college with me and used AppleWorks all through undergrad in the early 90s.

 {% sidebar "Infocommies", "sidebar"%}
-<p>I learned how to <a href="https://atariprojects.org/2019/06/28/make-floppy-disks-double-sided-5-10-mins/">notch a floppy disk to make it double-sided and writable</a>.
+<p>As a kid I learned how to <a href="https://atariprojects.org/2019/06/28/make-floppy-disks-double-sided-5-10-mins/">notch a floppy disk to make it double-sided and writable</a>.
 In high school I had a nerdy group of friends who called ourselves the <em>Infocommies</em>.
 We'd gather at each other's houses after school and trade games, often the latest Infocom title, by copying our notched floppies.</p>
 {% endsidebar %}

 <div class="gallery">